-- (2) For the purpose of this section a corporation means a corporation registered in the Kingdom under the provisions of the Companies Act or registered or incorporated in the Kingdom under any Act providing for the registration or incorporation of companies. - (3) In case any proceedings are commenced or brought to trial on account of the seizure of any animal, carriage, aircraft, ship or goods, or pursuant to any act done by any officer in the execution or intended execution of his duty under the customs laws, and such proceedings are dismissed, and it appears to the court before which the same shall have been tried that there was probable cause for such seizure or act the court shall certify on the record that there was such probable cause, and in such case the person who made such seizure or performed such act shall not be liable to any action, suit or prosecution on account of such seizure or act; and a copy of such certificate, verified by the signature of the officer of the court, shall at the request of the officer concerned be given to him, and the same shall for all purposes be sufficient evidence of such certificate, and in case any action suit or prosecution shall be commenced and brought to trial against any person on account of any seizure or act as aforesaid (whether any information be brought to trial in respect of the same or not, or, having been brought to trial, the court shall not have certified that there was a probable cause for such seizure or act), wherein a verdict shall be given against the defendant, if the court shall be satisfied that there was probable cause for such seizure or act, then the plaintiff shall recover any things seized or the value thereof without costs of suit; but no conviction shall be recorded against the defendant.
+In case any proceedings are commenced or brought to trial on account of the seizure of any animal, carriage, aircraft, ship or goods, or pursuant to any act done by any officer in the execution or intended execution of his duty under the customs laws, and such proceedings are dismissed, and it appears to the court before which the same shall have been tried that there was probable cause for such seizure or act the court shall certify on the record that there was such probable cause, and in such case the person who made such seizure or performed such act shall not be liable to any action, suit or prosecution on account of such seizure or act; and a copy of such certificate, verified by the signature of the officer of the court, shall at the request of the officer concerned be given to him, and the same shall for all purposes be sufficient evidence of such certificate; and in case any action, suit or prosecution shall be commenced and brought to trial against any person on account of any seizure or act as aforesaid (whether any information be brought to trial in respect of the same or not, or, having been brought to trial, the court shall not have certified that there was a probable cause for such seizure or act), wherein a verdict shall be given against the defendant, if the court shall be satisfied that there was probable cause for such seizure or act, then the plaintiff shall recover any things seized or the value thereof without costs of suit, but no conviction shall be recorded against the defendant.

-PART XIII. - PROOF IN PROCEEDINGS
+PART XIII - PROOF IN PROCEEDINGS

-254 Onus of proof on defendant in certain cases.
+255 Onus of proof on defendant in certain cases

-In any prosecution under the customs laws, relating to smuggling the proof that the proper duties have been paid in respect of any goods, or that the same have been lawfully imported, delivered or exported, or lawfully put into or out of any aircraft or ship, or lawfully transferred from aircraft or ship to another aircraft or ship shall lie on the defendant.
+In any prosecution under the customs laws, the proof that the proper duties have been paid in respect of any goods, or that the same have been lawfully imported, delivered or exported, or lawfully put into or out of any aircraft or ship, or lawfully transferred from one aircraft or ship to another aircraft or ship shall lie on the defendant.

-255 Averment in any proceedings under the customs laws.
+256 Averment in any proceedings under the customs laws

-The averment that the Collector has elected that any particular penalty should be sued for or recovered, or that any goods thrown overboard, staved or destroyed were thrown overboard, staved or destroyed to prevent seizure, or that any person is an officer, or that any person was employed for the prevention of smuggling, or that the offence was committed, or that any act was done within the limits of any port, or in the waters of the Kingdom, or over the Kingdom, or where the offence is committed in any port or place in the Kingdom, the naming of such port or place in any information or proceedings shall be deemed sufficient, unless the defendant in any such case shall prove the contrary.
+The averment that the Customs Officer has elected that any particular penalty should be sued for or recovered, or that any goods thrown overboard, staved or destroyed were thrown overboard, staved or destroyed to prevent seizure, or that any person is an officer, or that any person was employed for the prevention of smuggling, or that the offence was committed, or that any act was done within the limits of any port, or in the waters of Tuvalu, or over Tuvalu, or where the offence is committed in any port or place in Tuvalu, the naming of such port or place in any information or proceedings shall be deemed sufficient, unless the defendant in any such case shall prove the contrary.

-256 Evidence of officers.
+257 Evidence of officers

-If upon any trial a question shall arise whether any person is an officer, his own evidence thereof shall be deemed sufficient prima facie proof thereof, and every such officer shall be deemed a competent witness upon the trial of any suit or information on account of any seizure or penalty.
+If upon any trial a question shall arise whether any person is an officer, his own evidence thereof shall be deemed sufficient prima facie proof thereof, and every such officer shall be deemed a competent witness upon the trial of any suit or information on account of any seizure or penalty, notwithstanding such officer may be entitled to any reward upon the conviction of the party charged in such suit or information.

-257 Valuation of goods for penalty.
+258 Valuation of goods for penalty